rickardlindberg/rlci/README.md

 ### History

-This is where I document the development.
+This is where I document the completed stories development.

-#### Runs a hard-coded, pre-defined pipeline
+#### #1 Runs a hard-coded, pre-defined pipeline

 *Running pipelines is the core function of the CI/CD server.
 If we can get it to run a hard-coded, pre-defined pipeline, we have for sure demonstrated some progress.*

-I completed this story in a video.
+I completed the main part of this story in a video.
 Watch me get all the infrastructure in place to write a test for the very first version of RLCI:

-    TODO: link video
+    TODO: link video once it is edited

 Browse the
 [code](https://github.com/rickardlindberg/rlci/tree/w23-rlci-reboot-end) as it
-looked at the end of the video and look at the complete [diff](https://github.com/rickardlindberg/rlci/compare/d3bda99f9d427865f9f1c2e394a5c7c392bcdc12...453ae3d26e70a2af1577ee4a06ae2001c8038606) of changes.
+looked like at the end of the video and look at the complete [diff](https://github.com/rickardlindberg/rlci/compare/d3bda99f9d427865f9f1c2e394a5c7c392bcdc12...453ae3d26e70a2af1577ee4a06ae2001c8038606) of changes.

+After the video I did some refactorings and made some more improvements to the build system.